 Seth found out that Summer wasn't as cool as she seemed, and Summer learned that Seth was more complex than he appeared.
 At first it was Seth who felt the need to measure up to Summer, but it ended up being the complete opposite by the series' end.
 That was the ride The O.C. took fans on—and, given the chemistry between these two, we would definitely buy a ticket over and over again.

 David and Patrick, Schitt's Creek

-Perhaps our favorite thing they've ever done, though, is when Patrick wowed everyone with a gorgeous acoustic rendition of "Simply the Best" by Tina Turner and David returned the favor with a passionate lip-sync worthy of winning RuPaul's Drag Race.
-David and Patrick don't only revere each other, but they know how to show divas a little respect.
+Perhaps our favorite thing they've ever done, though, is when Patrick wowed everyone with a gorgeous acoustic rendition of "Simply the Best" by Tina Turner, and David returned the favor with a passionate lip-sync worthy of winning RuPaul's Drag Race.
+David and Patrick don't only revere each other, but they also know how to show divas a little respect.
 It's a tough call to deem them the best couple from Schitt's Creek—because they're all pretty incredible—but their nuanced story and emotional arc is deserving of the honor.